mkorpela/robotframework-expects/README.rst

 It checks expectations of what a ``${VALUE}`` should be against generated expectations json file.
 Expectation file is in human readable format and can be edited manually.
 System will generate expectations automatically.

+``Should be as expected  value  id=<str>  training=<boolean>`` If you define an id, then the system more easily detects the same expectation when your test structure changes.
+Otherwise it uses a generated id and this breaks very easily.
+Training can be set on library level, but individual expectations can be trained with the training flag without training all expectations.

 How to use this:
 ================